Stemetil 12.5 mg/ml Injection

 For deep intramuscular injection.

-• Known hypersensitivity to prochlorperazine or to any of the other ingredients listed in section 6.1.
+• Known hypersensitivity to prochlorperazine, to other phenothiazines or to any of the other ingredients listed in section 6.1.

 • The use of Stemetil injection is contraindicated in children as it has been associated with dystonic reactions after the cumulative dose of 0.5 mg/kg.